Prepping Your Home for an Open House

 Presenting your property in the best light can speed up its sale and get it off the market sooner than you hope.
 Use these tips to efficiently prep your home for an open house and make every person who steps inside wish that they could live there.

 About the author: Mike Johnston is a lifestyle blogger and DIY enthusiast from Sydney.
 He is a regular writer at Smooth Decorator.
-He has also contributed to numerous lifestyle, real estate and green living blogs.
+He has also contributed to numerous lifestyles, real estate, and green living blogs.
 Mike’s goal is to create and share meaningful content that helps and inspires people.